Alalcomenae (Boeotia)

 In view of the cult of Athena there, presumably local myth in Alalcomenae followed the first of these theories.

 Beyond the modern village of Solinari (Solinarion), the site of Alalcomenae, are some polygonal foundations, apparently those of a single building, which are probably remains of the peribolus of the temple.
 Both the town and the temple were plundered by the Roman general Sulla, who carried off the statue of the goddess.
 Pausanias recalls a story after Sulla stole the statue of Athena from the temple, in revenge Athena sent a plague of lice upon him; but afterwards the temple was neglected.
-The nearby Alalkomenes was renamed in 1928 to reflect association with the ancient town.
+The nearby Alalkomenes was renamed in 1928 to reflect its association with the ancient town.